This article is a guest post by Dr T C Phua, President of the College of General Dental Practitioners (Singapore).

 4. Ok, you've convinced me.
 No Carousell sellers.
 Can a general dentist perform my braces treatment in Singapore?

 General dentists can practise all aspects of dentistry in Singapore, which includes braces.

-Most dentists who offer braces treatment locally have undergone a 1 – 3 year part time training course in orthodontics.
-Some even hold certificates and diplomas in orthodontics from overseas universities.
+Dentists who offer braces treatment typically undergo a 1 - 3 year part-time training course in orthodontics.
+Some also hold certificates and diplomas in orthodontics from overseas universities.